dhruv575/STAT-4830-project-base/report.md

 - **Data**: Historical daily/weekly returns for selected assets (10–30).

 ### Data Requirements
-- Daily or weekly price data from a reliable source (CSV files or APIs like yfinance).
+- Daily price data from YFinance.
-- Sufficient history (e.g., 3–5 years) to handle training and validation.
+- Sufficient history to handle training and validation.
+The goal is to be able to test our model against extreme events like the 2008 Financial Crisis or COVID.

 ### Potential Pitfalls
 - Overfitting to historical data (backtest bias).